ZeeZaidi/BruinSpots/README.md

    This data is stored in a dedicated file for us developers to read.

    The ability to leave a review is a distnct feature of our app.
 The user can input data in a clear manner, and this data is uploaded and saved on our server.

+5. When the user is done leaving reviews and submitting requests, they can log out of their profile using the "LOGOUT" button